PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-07 18:31:19
+Last updated: 2024-04-07 18:31:55
-Random Quote: Don't go chasing waterfalls.
-Stick to the rivers and the lakes that you're used to. - Klaus Hargreeves
+Random Quote: The most beautiful woman in the world has urgent need of my axe.  -  Victarion Greyjoy.